samfdhanani/operant-conditioning-DRH/README.md

 A massive thank you to Tala Sohrabi (@Talaa202) for teaching me and helping me write this code and to the Balsam-Simpson Lab at the New York State Psychiatric Institute for letting me borrow their Med Associate operant boxes!

 ## Differential Reinforcement of High Rate (DRH)

 ### Task Details

-In the Differential Reinforcement of Higher Rate (DRH) task, the mice are trained to make two lever presses within a specific time limit starting at 1s and decreasing by 0.2s every three sessions.
+In the Differential Reinforcement of Higher Rate (DRH) task, the mice are trained to make two lever presses within a specific time limit.
+We started with a time limit of 1 second and decreased this time by 0.2 seconds every three session until we reached 0.2 seconds as the time limit.
 Each session ends at 1 hour or 60 rewards

 ### Apparatus Information

 The operant boxes were from Med Associates Inc. (Model 1820; Med Associates, St. Albans, VT) and MedScripts were used to run the program (Ward et al., 2015).

 ### Script Outputs

-**DRL.py**
+**DRH.py**

+ ,'Accuracy 2s','Accuracy 1s', 'Accuracy 0.8s','Accuracy 0.6s', 'Accuracy 0.4s', 'Accuracy 0.2s', 'Accuracy 0.1s','Reward_Efficiency', 'Rate of Lever Press per Second', 'all latency','plot'])

 - Date: date of session
 - Subject: subject number from the Med Associates data file